Essential Guide to Australian Standards for Safe Working at Heights

 Risk Management Strategies

-To effectively manage risks tied to working at heights, employers should establish a solid risk management strategy.
+To effectively manage risks associated with working at heights, employers should establish a robust risk management strategy.
 This involves:

-Regular Inspections: Carry out routine inspections of work sites to spot hazards and ensure adherence to safety standards.
+Regular Inspections: Conduct routine inspections of work sites to identify hazards and ensure compliance with safety standards.

 Safety Equipment: Supply appropriate safety gear, such as harnesses, lanyards, and guardrails, to shield workers from falls.